kaiomagalhaes/README/README.md

 If you send me a presentation deck a reasonable amount of time before a meeting, I will read it before the meeting and will have my questions at the ready.
 If I haven’t read the deck, I will tell you.

 If a meeting completes its intended purpose before it’s scheduled to end, let’s give the time back to everyone.
 If it’s clear the intended goal won’t be achieved in the allotted time, let’s stop the meeting before time is up and determine how to finish the meeting later.

+#### Reaching out during off hours
+Bad things doesn't wait until we come back to work, and for this solely reasonm, on my Slack profile you will notice that I leave my personal phone number available for the entire company.

+Although it is easy to contact me during off hours, I will expect a good reason for doing so.

 #### Nuance and Errata
 When the 1:1 feels over, and there is remaining time I always have a couple of meaty topics to discuss.
 This is brainstorming, and the issues are usually front-of-mind hard topics that I am processing.
 It might feel like we’re shooting the shit, but we’re doing real work.